vegaprotocol/vega/GETTING_STARTED.md

 You should see a `Login successful` message once you have logged into the docker registry.
 Now you can use the `dockerisedvega.sh` script.

-If you have installed docker on linux for the first time, you might need to update the user groups on your machine to prevent the need for using `sudo` in front of each command.
+If you have installed docker on Linux for the first time, you might need to update the user groups on your machine to prevent the need for using `sudo` in front of each command.

 ```
  sudo groupadd docker